MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 * `--vsconfig` to use a config file to specify the components that should be included in the layout.
 * `--lang` to specify [language locales](use-command-line-parameters-to-install-visual-studio.md#list-of-language-locales).

-Here are a few examples of how to create a custom partial layout.
+Here are a few examples of how to create a custom network layout.

 * To create a layout with required components for all workloads in only one language, run: